foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000047_nixos_thinkpad_installation_meditation_guide.md

 ---

 Sacred technologists!
-After Maya earned her laptop fund and helped other young creators access technology tools, she realized her next learning adventure was mastering the operating system that would give her true technological sovereignty - NixOS.
+After Maya earned her laptop fund, built Faeb with Alex, and helped other young creators access technology tools, she realized her next learning adventure was mastering the operating system that would give her true technological sovereignty - NixOS.
 This guide approaches OS installation not as a stressful technical challenge, but as a meditative practice in creating reproducible, pure computing environments.

 ## The Sacred Philosophy of NixOS 🌸💻